rlehfeld/rpyc-ng/docs/docs/zerodeploy.rst

     EOFError

-You can deploy multiple instances of the server (each will live in a separate temporary directory), and create multiple RPyC connections to each.
+You can deploy multiple instances of the server (each will live in a separate temporary directory), and create multiple RPyC-NG connections to each.
 They are completely isolated from each other (up to the fact you can use them to run commands like ``ps`` to learn about their neighbors).

 MultiServerDeployment